 8. The AMF invokes the Namf_Communication_N1MessageNotify service operation towards the LMF indicated by the Routing Identifier received in step 7.
 The service operation includes the LPP PDU received in step 7 together with the LCS Correlation ID in the N1 Message Container as defined in TS 29.518 [28].

+Note: the above procedure 4 and 6 can be proceeded between a UE and a NG-RAN Node in RRC_CONNECTED state or by SDT in RRC_INACTIVE state as defined in TS 38.331 [14].

 Conclusions